After Web Page Segmentation, What is Next?

 The Value of Knowing the Most Important Block

 Being able to identify a block within a web page that represents the primary topic of that page may help a search engine decide which words are the most important ones on the page when it tries to associate the page with keywords that someone might search with to find that page.
+This is an important reason for web page segmentation.

 Identifying that content might also help the search engine decide what topic is most relevant to any ads that they might show on the page if they are an advertising partner with the publisher of the page.